-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Air Quality Improvement Special Revenue Fund (the Fund) of the City of Santa Clarita (the City) as of and for the year ended June 30, 2015, and the related notes to the financial statements, which collectively comprise the Fund's basic financial statements, and have issued our report thereon dated December 24, 2015.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Air Quality Improvement Special Revenue Fund (Fund) of the City of Santa Clarita, California (City) as of and for the year ended June 30, 2016, and the related notes to the financial statements, and have issued our report thereon dated December 21, 2016.
+Our report included an emphasis of matter indicating that the financial statements present only the Fund and do not present the financial position or changes in financial position of the City.
+Our report also included an explanatory paragraph stating that the financial statements do not include Management's Discussion and Analysis.